 In July, regions in Northern Italy—like Lake Como—are ideal.
 You'll enjoy warm, pleasant weather without the extreme heat of the south, perfect for hiking, exploring charming towns, or relaxing by the water.
 The crowds are manageable, and the landscapes are lush and green.

-In August, Puglia is one of the best regions to visit in Italy.
-While much of the country is crowded with tourists, Puglia offers a more laid-back atmosphere, with sun-drenched beaches, charming hilltop towns, and fewer crowds than hotspots like the Amalfi Coast.
+In August, Puglia is one of the best regions to visit in Italy for a well-rounded summer holiday.
+Puglia offers a more laid-back atmosphere, with sun-drenched beaches, charming hilltop towns, and fewer crowds than hotspots like the Amalfi Coast.

-Its dry, warm climate is perfect for coastal escapes, while the region’s rich food culture and historic sites make it ideal for a well-rounded summer holiday.
 Additionally, the region's best events take place in August.
 Find out more about our favourite places to visit in Italy in August for local events.

 Both Northern and Southern Italy have their charms in summer, but they offer different experiences.